HuyVu0508/space-explorer-VR/README.md

-# space-explorer-VR
+# VR Small Project - Space Explorer
-VR game project for space exploring and solving quests.
+A small fun game to get into VR,trying